IanTaehoonYoo/semantic-segmentation-pytorch/README.md

 ### Pre-trained models (Encoder models)

-This project uses pre-trained models such as VGG, ResNet and MobileNet from the torchvision library.
-If you want fine-tunning model, you can change the input parameters which are 'pretrained' and 'fixed_feature' when calling model.
+This project uses pre-trained models such as VGG, ResNet, and MobileNet from the torchvision library.
+If you want the fine-tunning model, you can change the input parameters which are 'pretrained' and 'fixed_feature' when calling a model.
 And then, you should set the optimizer to freeze model like as follow.

 ```python
     model = all_models.model_from_name[model_name](n_classes,